simonsobs/ocs/docs/user/systemd_config.rst

 - the OCS Agents start up, automatically, if the computer is restarted.

-The first capability is addressed by ocsbow and the HostMaster Agent.
+The first capability is addressed by ocsbow and the HostManager Agent.
-In order that the HostMaster starts up automatically on reboot, we can use systemd; that is what this section talks about.
+In order that the HostManager starts up automatically on reboot, we can use systemd; that is what this section talks about.

 Installing the systemd service